Logo

 16.

-De Waal noted that Bernard Leach did not speak Japanese, but in fact he did speak the language to a conversational standard; recordings of this are held by the Mingei Film Archive and the Crafts Study Centre, Farnham.
+Bernard Leach did learn to speak the language to a conversational standard, however; recordings of this are held by the Mingei Film Archive and the Crafts Study Centre, Farnham.